+To wrap up the treatment process and comply with 4 log disinfection, a Chlorine Contact Tank (CCT) is required to maintain a disinfection residual based on local, state, and federal regulations.
 Chlorine is the primary disinfectant used across the United States for surface water and ground water systems.
 Chlorination is the addition of chlorine (Cl2) to water to form hypochlorous acid (HOCI).
 Benefits of chlorination include strong oxidizing powers, taste and odor control, prevention of algae growth, removal of iron and manganese, biofilm control, water main sterilization, and distribution system residual.

 The chlorine reacts with pathogens to satisfy the chlorine demand.
 The chlorine remaining after the demand is the chlorine residual.
-The effective destruction of these pathogens by chlorination is dependent on a number of factors including water temperature, pH, chlorine contact time (CT), turbidity, and concentration of chlorine available after treatment (residual).
+The effective destruction of these pathogens by chlorination is dependent on a number of factors to include water temperature, pH, chlorine contact time (CT), turbidity and concentration of chlorine available after treatment (residual).
+The most key factor is the Chlorine Contact Time (CT).